Do you need an accountant if you’re self-employed (sole trader)?

 As your business grows, you might also need to register for VAT, operate PAYE if you take on staff, or comply with Making Tax Digital rules.

 None of this requires you to hire an accountant.
-But doing it all properly, on time, and in a way that doesn’t cost you more tax than necessary – that’s where a good accountant earns their keep.
+But doing it all properly, on time, and in a way that doesn’t cost you more tax than necessary – that’s where a good accountant can really come into their own.

 What an accountant actually does